Principal series representations of Iwahori-Hecke algebras for Kac-Moody groups over local fields: Introduction

 \subsection{The Kac-Moody case}

 Let $G$ be a split Kac-Moody group over a non-Archimedean local field $\KC$.
+We do not know which topology on $G$ could replace the usual topology on reductive groups over $\KC$.
 There is up to now no definition of smoothness for the representations of $G$.
 However one can define certain Hecke algebras in this framework.
 In \cite{braverman2011spherical} and \cite{braverman2016iwahori}, Braverman, Kazhdan and Patnaik defined the spherical Hecke algebra and the Iwahori-Hecke $\HC_\C$ of $G$ when $G$ is affine.
-Bardy-Panse, Gaussent and Rousseau generalized these constructions to the case where $G$ is a general Kac-Moody group.
-They achieved this construction by using masures (also known as hovels), which are an analogue of Bruhat-Tits buildings (see \cite{gaussent2008kac}).
+In \cite{gaussent2014spherical} and \cite{bardy2016iwahori}, Bardy-Panse, Gaussent and Rousseau generalized these constructions to the case where $G$ is a general Kac-Moody group.
+They achieved this construction by using masures (also known as hovels), which are analogous to Bruhat-Tits buildings (see \cite{gaussent2008kac}).
 Together with Abdellatif, we attached Hecke algebras to subgroups slightly more general than the Iwahori subgroup (see \cite{abdellatif2019completed}).